-Prefix No. Course Title Hours Per Week

-CL LB CLINIC CR

-HSE 145 Prerequisites: Child Abuse & Neglect None 3 0 0 3
+HSE 145 Child Abuse & Neglect 3 0 0 3

+Prerequisites: None

-Corequisites: None This course explores the
+Corequisites: None

 This course explores the abused and neglected child, including the nature and dimension of the problem.
 Emphasis is placed on various types of abuse and neglect, their causes, proper treatment, and reporting laws and procedures.
 Upon completion, students should be able to identify family intervention and counseling techniques to help parents effectively cope in parent/child conflicts.